dsogari/doml/packages/core/syntax.md

 | `[x]` | checked box     | checklist |
 | `[✓]` | checked box     | checklist |

-The first item in an ordered list is denoted as the _leader_.
-The leader establishes the numbering scheme, so that:

-- list items can be rendered appropriately; and
-- the formatter can normalize item sigils based on it.
+The first item in an ordered list is called the _leader_: it establishes the numbering scheme, so that list items can be rendered accordingly and the formatter can normalize item sigils based on it.

 #### List nesting

-The dash symbol (`-`) also serves as level indicator for nestable items:
+The dash symbol (`-`) serves an additional function — it can be used as level indicator for nestable items:

 ```text
 - item